-Together, we resolved to ensure that this would never happen again.
+Together, we resolved to ensure this would never happen again.

 Unfortunately, this Republican advantage has flipped in a major way.
-Democrats have figured out that mail-in ballots can help them to leverage their institutional strengths in the effort to turn out votes.
-This is something I’ve watched up close where I live in Allentown — Democratic campaigns work hand-in-hand with left-wing aligned non-profits, committees, churches, PACs, and anyone else they can find to push their voters to sign up for a mail-in ballot.
+Democrats have figured out that mail-in voting ballots can help them to leverage their institutional strengths in the effort to turn out votes.
+This is something I’ve watched up close where I live in Allentown — Democratic campaigns work hand-in-hand with left-wing-aligned nonprofits, committees, churches, PACs, and anyone else they can find to push their voters to sign up for a mail-in ballot.
 Then, when October rolls around, the process repeats as they encourage those individuals to return their ballots.
-Democrats have built up an impressive infrastructure to churn out mail-in votes while Republicans are stuck relying on campaigns to get voters to the polls on election day.
+Democrats have built up an impressive infrastructure to churn out mail-in votes, while Republicans are stuck relying on campaigns to get voters to the polls on election day.

 The results speak for themselves, but it’s important to understand the underlying statistics.
-After several weeks spent analyzing the data, we found that Democrats netted at least 150,000 votes from low-propensity voters (people who don’t typically vote) and newly registered voters using mail-in ballots.
+After several weeks spent analyzing the data, we found that Democrats netted at least 150,000 votes from low-propensity voters (people who don’t typically vote) and newly-registered voters using mail-in voting ballots.

 That’s why we recently formed Win Again PAC.
-From now on, we’ll be devoting ourselves to ending the Democrats’ mail-in monopoly in Pennsylvania by building the mail-in ballot infrastructure that Republicans desperately need.
+From now on, we’ll be devoting ourselves to ending the Democrats’ mail-in voting monopoly in Pennsylvania by building the mail-in ballot infrastructure Republicans desperately need.

 We’ll be traveling the state in order to train committees, campaigns, and grassroots organizations on the ins and outs of mail-in voting and how to persuade our voters to use it; we’ll be working to get our materials into the hands of any Republican candidate or volunteer who wants them; and we’ll work to provide the advertising air support needed to get our message to every last Pennsylvania Republican.